Why Dr. Weil Is Dead Wrong About Fluoride

 If you want to avoid hauling heavy containers home from the store, I encourage you to consider the Waterwise 8800.
 It’s a countertop distiller that I use in my own home, and I am absolutely delighted with the results.

-And if you haven’t yet, I encourage you to learn more about the Save Our Bones Program which goes way beyond just fluoride and tap water.
+And if you haven’t yet, I encourage you to learn more about the Osteoporosis Reversal Program which goes way beyond just fluoride and tap water.
 It will become your ultimate resource and step-by-step ‘how-to’ guide on how to rebuild your bones naturally and scientifically.
 It is my unwavering conviction that arming yourself with scientifically-backed knowledge is vitally important to your bone health.
 That’s one of my major motivations here with Save Our Bones.

 One Final Thought On Fluoride